 Remote power: Living in a remote location may be too expensive or impossible to run power lines into your home.
 Solar power systems generate energy when you tap into the power line.

 Increase Property Value: Homes equipped with solar systems sell for 3.74% more than homes without solar.
 Homes with solar energy sells for more on average of $14,329.

-Up-front cost: Even small systems cost at least a few thousand dollars, and a system built for a single family home can reach a 5-figure price tag.
+Up-front cost: Even small systems cost at least a few thousand dollars, and a system built for a single-family home can reach a 5-figure price tag.
 If purchased outright, a solar PV system should pay itself back within 5-7 years.
-Although, the system will pays for itself in the long run, it can be prohibitively expensive to get started.
+Although the system will pay for itself in the long run, it can be prohibitively expensive to get started.

 Weather Dependent: Rain, snow, and other obstacles that could hinder sunlight reduce the output of your solar panels.
 If your panels don’t get a lot of sunlight, they won’t work efficiently.
-You can buy equipment designed to mitigate this, like a battery energy storage systems but it may not be as cost efficient.
+You can buy equipment designed to mitigate this, like battery energy storage systems but it may not be as cost-efficient.